benodiwal/pg_ai_query/docs/src/config-reference.md

 ### API Key Security

 - **Never commit** configuration files with API keys to version control
-- **Use environment variables** in containerized or CI/CD environments
+- **Use secure configuration files** in containerized or CI/CD environments
 - **Rotate keys regularly** as per your organization's security policy
 - **Monitor usage** through your AI provider's dashboard